Dyslexia assessment

 Yes - we can assess children (8+) from the Republic of Ireland for dyslexia.
 We are conveniently located in Limavady, Northern Ireland, 25 minutes from the Derry-Londonderry/Donegal border.

-In Northern Ireland (as throughout the UK) either a psychologist or APC holder can diagnose a child with dyslexia.
-The diagnosis provided by Ulster Assessments is from an APC holder.
+In Northern Ireland (as throughout the UK) either a psychologist or specialist SpLD teacher assessor holding a valid APC can diagnose a child with dyslexia.
+The diagnosis provided by Ulster Assessments is from a specialist SpLD teacher assessor holding a valid APC.

-If your child goes to school in the Republic of Ireland, then you will need to independently check and verify that a diagnostic assessment report from an APC holder would be accepted by the relevant educational/government bodies in the area of the Republic of Ireland that you live in.
+If your child goes to school in the Republic of Ireland, then you will need to independently check and verify that a diagnostic assessment report from a specialist SpLD teacher assessor holding a valid APC would be accepted by the relevant educational/government bodies in the area of the Republic of Ireland that you live in.

 For example:

-You may be able to seek an exemption from Irish for your child with a diagnosis from Ulster Assessments but please peruse the relevant document available here and please check with your child's school first that a diagnostic assessment report from an APC holder would be acceptable to them as evidence of dyslexia.
+You may be able to seek an exemption from Irish for your child with a diagnosis from Ulster Assessments but please peruse the relevant document available here and please check with your child's school first that a diagnostic assessment report from a specialist SpLD teacher assessor holding a valid APC would be acceptable to them as evidence of dyslexia.

-You may be able to apply to apply for extra time, etc. in exams via RACE for your child with a diagnosis from Ulster Assessments but please check with RACE and your child's school first to confirm that a diagnostic assessment report from an APC holder would be acceptable to them as evidence of dyslexia.
+You may be able to apply for extra time, etc. for your child in exams via RACE with a diagnosis from Ulster Assessments but please check with RACE and your child's school first to confirm that a diagnostic assessment report from a specialist SpLD teacher assessor holding a valid APC would be acceptable to them as evidence of dyslexia.

-You may be able to apply for Assistive Technology equipment and/or software for your child, via their school, through the Republic of Ireland's National Council for Special Education (NCSE) but please check with your local Special Educational Needs Organiser (SENO) from the NCSE first to confirm that a diagnostic assessment report from an APC holder in Northern Ireland would be acceptable as evidence of dyslexia.
+You may be able to apply for Assistive Technology equipment and/or software for your child, via their school, through the Republic of Ireland's National Council for Special Education (NCSE) but please check with your local Special Educational Needs Organiser (SENO) from the NCSE first to confirm that a diagnostic assessment report from a specialist SpLD teacher assessor holding a valid APC would be acceptable as evidence of dyslexia.

-**Please note that access to one of the four specialist reading schools in the Republic of Ireland still currently requires a diagnostic assessment report from a psychologist rather than an APC holder**
+**Please note that access to one of the four specialist reading schools in the Republic of Ireland still currently requires a diagnostic assessment report from a psychologist rather than a specialist SpLD teacher assessor holding a valid APC**

 "I'm on a Level 4 course at college and I've been able to use my dyslexia report as evidence to apply for the Disabled Students' Allowance".